blabla1337/skf-flask/skf/markdown/knowledge_base/168-knowledge_base--TLS_certificate_public_key_pinning--.md

 To harden the channel, the program would take advantage of the OnConnect callback offered by a library, framework or platform.
 In the callback, the program would verify the remote host's identity by validating its certificate or public key.
-While pinning does not have to occur in an OnConnect callback, its often most convenient because the underlying connection information is readily available.
+While pinning does not have to occur in an OnConnect callback, it is often most convenient because the underlying connection information is readily available.

 For more extended information on different types of implementation please see: